janus-idp/backstage-showcase/e2e-tests/CI.md

   3. **Test Execution:**
      - Runs full test suites using the `yarn` commands.
      - Tests are executed similarly to the PR tests but may include additional suites.
+     - **Retry Logic:** Individual tests are retried up to 2 times as specified in the Playwright configuration.
   4. **Artifact Collection:**
      - Collects and aggregates results.
-     - Stores artifacts for later review.
+     - Stores artifacts for later review for a retention period of **6 months**.
   5. **Reporting:**
      - Posts outputs to Slack channel `rhdh-e2e-test-alerts`.
      - Generates reports for team visibility.